capaj/socket.io-rpc/readme.md

 #TODO
-1. switch to bluebird instead of when.js
-2. switch to primus instead of socket.io
+1. switch to primus instead of socket.io